How to Take the Slow Boat From Luang Prabang to Thailand

 The slow boat pier in Pak Beng

 In the front of the boat is a hatch, where the staff will stash all the backpacks and suitcases at the start of the trip.
-Don’t do this.
-Upon arrival, it takes a while to get them all out again and it will require you to wait until you get to be reunited with your backpack.
+Don’t allow them to do this with your backpack.

 Pak Beng, Laos